rnlcrosoft/uncapturable/README.md

-# uncapturable
+# Uncapturable - Simple Web Browser App for macOS

 This browser can avoid being captured in screen recordings.
 Use responsibly.
 Bypassing system protections may have legal or ethical consequences.

-## Build & Run (without Xcode)
+## Build & Run

-You can build and run this app from the command line
+You can build and run this app from the command line.

 ### Steps